SoftInstigate/restheart-vagrant/README.md

     $ sudo pip install ansible

-## Start the Vagrant box
+## Start the Vagrant box ##

  1. Clone this Git repository, it already contains the latest RESTHeart JAR file under the `restheart-0.9.3` folder.
  1. `cd` into the cloned repository folder
  1. run `vagrant up --provision`.
 It will take a while as needs to download and install both JDK 8 and MongoDB.

-The last provisioning step also starts RESTHeart in background.
+ ## Run the RESTHeart Service ##

+To start RESTHeart in background run the `start.sh` command.
 You can `tail -f restheart.log` to verify that everything is up and running.
-The output will be similar to:
+The output should be similar to:

     11:37:20.322 [main] INFO  c.s.restheart.Bootstrapper - starting RESTHeart ********************************************
     11:37:20.334 [main] INFO  c.s.restheart.Bootstrapper - RESTHeart version 0.9.3